-- RCW 28A.600.477 Prohibition of Harassment, Intimidation and Bullying - RCW 28A.640.020 Sexual Harassment - RCW 28A.642 Prohibition of Discrimination in Public Schools - RCW 49.60.010 The Law Against Discrimination
+- RCW 28A.300.285 Harassment, Intimidation and Bullying - RCW 28A.640.020 Sexual Harassment - RCW 28A.642 Prohibition of Discrimination in Public Schools - RCW 49.60.010 The Law Against Discrimination

-The district will ensure its compliance with all state laws regarding harassment, intimidation or bullying of a student.
-Nothing in this procedure prevents a student, parent/guardian, school or district from taking action to remediate harassment or discrimination based on a student's membership in a legally protected class under local, state, or federal law.
+The district will ensure its compliance with all state laws regarding harassment, intimidation or bullying.
+Nothing in this procedure prevents a student, parent/guardian, school or district from taking action to remediate harassment or discrimination based on a person's gender or membership in a legally protected class under local, state, or federal law.